seamlessaccess/SeamlessAccess-web/content/learning-center/browser-faq.md

+---
+title: 'FAQ on Browser Privacy Changes and Library Resource Access'
+date: 2021-04-21T11:58:54+10:00
+featured: true
+draft: false
+weight: 1
-#FAQ on Browser Privacy Changes and Library Resource Access
+heroHeading: 'FAQ on Browser Privacy Changes and Library Resource Access'
-*(Or Why Your IP Authentication is About to Break)*
+heroSubHeading: '(Or Why Your IP Authentication is About to Break)'
+heroBackground: 'learning-center/hero_theservices.jpg'
+---

 This FAQ is intended for librarians and IT departments.
 It will also be useful for librarians communicating with their end-users, whether that